FIU College of Nursing and Health Sciences

 The college received a $10 million donation from Dr. Herbert Wertheim and his wife Nicole on Sept.
 25, 2013.

-The Wertheims' have previously donated to FIU and have made significant donations to the FIU Herbert Wertheim College of Medicine.
-Currently, both the nursing and medicine colleges have been named in their honor.
+Nicole Wertheim died April 20, 2026 at the age of 82.
+The president of FIU, Jeanette Nunez wrote about her legacy and many contributions to FIU.

 Undergraduate Nursing

 The Undergraduate Nursing department at FIU holds five different tracks to obtain a Bachelor of Science in Nursing (BSN) degree.
 The Generic BSN program is the traditional two-year program for college students.
 The Accelerated Option is a three semester program for students who already hold a Bachelor's degree in another field and want to change their career to nursing.
 The RN-to-BSN program is an online program for Licensed Registered Nurses who want to obtain their BSN degree.
 The Medic to Nurse VBSN program is for medical military veterans who have had prior medical military training and wish to obtain a nursing degree.
 The Physician Retraining Education Program, FEP to BSN/MSN, is a program for Foreign Physicians who are not practicing medicine in the United States and want to become nurses or nurse practitioners.